Energy is neither created nor destroyed

 Energy efficiency is the amount of useful energy obtained from a system.
 A perfectly energy-efficient machine would convert all of the energy put into the machine to useful work.
 In reality, converting one form of energy into another form of energy always involves a conversion into useable (or useful energy) and unusable (or unuseful) forms of energy.

-Most energy transformations are not efficient.
+Many energy transformations are relatively inefficient.
 The human body is a good example.
 The human body is like a machine, and the fuel it requires is food.
 Food gives a person energy to move, breathe, and think.
 However, the human body isn't very efficient at converting food into useful work.
 The human body is less than 5% efficient most of the time.
 The rest of the energy is converted to heat, which may or may not be useful, depending on how cool or warm a person wants to be.

 Source: National Energy Education Development Project (public domain)